rubik/mando/docs/usage.rst

 ``@command`` Arguments
 ----------------------

 There are three special arguments to the ``@command()`` decorator to allow for special processing for the decorated function.
-The first argument, also available as keyword "name='alias_name'" will allow for an alias of the command.
-The second argument, also available as keyword "doctype='rest'" allows for Numpy or Google formatted docstrings to be used.
-The third is only available as keyword "formatter_class='argparse_formatter_class'" to format the display of the docstring.
+The first argument, also available as keyword ``name='alias_name'`` will allow for an alias of the command.
+The second argument, also available as keyword ``doctype='rest'`` allows for Numpy or Google formatted docstrings to be used.
+The third is only available as keyword ``formatter_class='argparse_formatter_class'`` to format the display of the docstring.

 Aliasing Commands